Software RAID

 watch -n1 cat /proc/mdstat

+Press Ctrl+c to stop the watch command.
 If you do need to replace a faulty drive, after the drive has been replaced and synced, grub will need to be installed.
 To install grub on the new drive, enter the following:

 sudo grub-install /dev/md0